primate-run/primate/HACKING.md

 You can also run the same command for individual packages in their respective directories.

-To test apps individual, run `npx primate test` in their respective directories.
+To test apps individually, run `npx primate test` in their respective directories.

 ## Coding style